TasneemZh/Git-Practice/README.md

 **Note:** *now it is up-to-date*

-### 12 - Add the rest of the steps on README.md on the remote repository.
+### 12 - Add the rest of the steps on README.md on the remote repository